-Currently, Valérie lives in Bedfordshire, England where she composes and maintains an active concert career both as a soloist and as a chamber musician.
-She is the Musical Director and conductor to the Cambridge Guitar Orchestra and is the Artistic Director to the “Classical Minds” Guitar Festival held in Cambridgeshire.
+Currently, Valérie lives in Somerset, England where she teaches classical guitar and piano at Leweston School, composes and maintains an active concert career both as a soloist and as a chamber musician.
+She is the Artistic Director to the “Classical Minds” Guitar Festival held in England.

 “Terrific!
 Flames licking at the guitar!” -BBC Radio 3

 Barbara Christian, President of the Performing Arts Society in Kenai, Alaska:

 “A mesmerizing evening of virtuoso classical guitar: Valérie Hartzell is one with the guitar and the world classics she translates to her rapt audience; there is no barrier between the exquisitely rendered music and the listener.”